JannikWibker/proseminar-kaslr/slides/kaslr-talk.md

 **Possible solution**: Randomize the kernel address space as well.

-Without knowing the layout of the kernel address space, it is much harder to exploit.
+Without knowing the layout of the kernel address space, it is much harder to exploit:

+- Would have to find the kernel stack first.
+- Would have to find addresses of useful kernel code first (similar to user space code with ASLR).

 ---